 There is an alternate scene with Lloyd Braun, played by Peter Keleghan, confronting George (Jason Alexander) for faking his injury on the DVD.
 Lloyd is also sarcastic when Elaine (Julia Louis-Dreyfus) says the name tags were a good idea.

-This is the second time the series ever used the f-word.
+The second time the series ever used the f-word.
 The first time was by Elaine in The Subway (1992).
 All of these are beeped out.